Simon-Nderi/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays content of current directory
+this changes working directory to home directory